ppsilv/my_pcxt/README.md

 # my_pcxt
-A try to make a pc-xt boar with SRAM
+A try to make a pc-xt board with SRAM

 ## PC-XT I/O Addresses